Risk Live 2021

-Risk Live is a pioneering festival of learning, connecting up to 500 industry leaders and disruptors from the entire risk ecosystem.
-Join Duncan and his team to unpick the issues of today and answer the complex question – what is the future of risk?
+Risk Live is a pioneering festival of learning, connecting industry leaders and disruptors from the entire risk ecosystem.
+Watch Duncan and his team to unpick the issues of today and answer the complex question – what is the future of risk?

 Bank & buy-side audience